Olbotron/wrap/README.md

 10. Tested the code against the w3 html and accessibility checkers

 11. Wrote a simple javascript function to close the dropdown menu bar when a link has been clicked on it.

+## I created the wireframes in Balsamiq and have attached the results as a pdf